arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * Do you have any other social media accounts besides *Twitter*?

 **I do have other accounts.
 I have an *Instagram* account under the name of *arrowpen_archive*, but I rarely use it.
-The account is private, and I use it to keep in touch with friends and a handful of artists I follow.
+The account is private, and I use it to keep in touch with friends and a handful of artists I follow**.

 * Do you have any advice for artists who want to start posting over social media?